broeneatsdinner/thoughts-on-readmes/README.md

 > **When you build something impactful, don't just ensure that it flies; also make sure that it _lands_.**

-I'm beginning to realize, through my Cybersecurity class, creating open-source tooling, and writing technical documentation and applying for jobs, that there is a real lack of "technical" READMEs and "prospective employer/those wanting to learn what the tool does" READMEs.
+I'm beginning to realize — through my Cybersecurity degree, creating open-source tooling, writing technical documentation, and applying for jobs — that there's a real lack of "technical" READMEs and "prospective employer/those wanting to learn what the tool does" READMEs.

-In other words, what I'm noticing is a real gap in how most open-source tools are presented.
+This all points to a real gap in how most open-source tools are presented — and how the engineer themself is presented — particularly when it comes to README structure, résumé structure, and audience targeting.

 ## 🔍 The problem: